-Rebecca Isbell, PhD, is a motivational speaker and consultant in early childhood education.
+Rebecca Isbell, PhD, was a motivational speaker and consultant in early childhood education.
 She was Director of the Center of Excellence in Early Childhood Learning and Development and a professor of Early Childhood Education at East Tennessee State University, where she was recognized as a distinguished professor for teaching.
-Dr. Isbell has served as the director of the lab school for young children and currently serves as a consultant for this program.
+Dr. Isbell served as the director of the lab school for young children and served as a consultant for this program.
 She designed a pilot site for Tennessee Early Childhood Training Alliance, now a state training program for early childhood educators.

-Rebecca has conducted research on the positive effects of storytelling on young children's language development and is involved in the annual National Storytelling Festival in Jonesborough, Tennessee.
-For a number of years, Rebecca has presented at international, national, and regional early childhood professional meetings.
-She is a sought-after presenter and keynote speaker for early childhood conferences and training meetings.
-Her interests cover a range of topics in early childhood education including: learning environments, learning centers, literacy development, music/art and drama, creative thinking, and infants/toddlers.
+Rebecca conducted research on the positive effects of storytelling on young children's language development and was involved in the annual National Storytelling Festival in Jonesborough, Tennessee.
+For a number of years, Rebecca presented at international, national, and regional early childhood professional meetings.
+She was a sought-after presenter and keynote speaker for early childhood conferences and training meetings.
+Her interests covered a range of topics in early childhood education including: learning environments, learning centers, literacy development, music/art and drama, creative thinking, and infants/toddlers.

 Awards